abirhasankhan/React-Practice/ReadMe.md

 # React Practice Project

-This project showcases my journey of learning React by building a basic counter app, exploring Tailwind CSS, creating custom React applications, and developing interactive projects like a background change app, a password generator app, a currency converter app using custom hooks, a React Router app, and a React Context app.
+This project showcases my journey of learning React by building a basic counter app, exploring Tailwind CSS, creating custom React applications, and developing interactive projects like a background change app, a password generator app, a currency converter app using custom hooks, a React Router app, a React Context app, and a Theme Switcher app.
 I used **Vite** as the build tool to enhance performance and streamline the development process.

 ## Features